oneeve8/kobble-data/content/tutorialnarrative3.md

 ***
 Your GitHub account contains all of your information, including your revisions.

-I will quickly show you how to recover an item that you may have accidentally d
+I will quickly show you how to recover an item that you may have accidentally deleted that you decided you wanted to keep.